paulmillr/scure-btc-signer/README.md

   - [Changes since audit](https://github.com/paulmillr/scure-btc-signer/compare/0.3.0..main).
   - The audit has been funded by [Ryan Shea](https://shea.io)

 UTXO selection functionality has not been audited yet.
+Commit [58d4554](58d455480919e968aabff132503560effb2f8eaf) split the library from one into several files to ease future maintainability.

 ### Supply chain security